 As an invited soloist with orchestra, Bernardo had the opportunity to play with the Minas Gerais Symphony Orchestra, Amazon Chamber Orchestra, Vidin State Philarmonic Orchestra, Orquestra Clássica do Centro, Orquestra Filarmonia das Beiras, among others.
 He has played under the baton of conductors such as Antonio Vassalo Lourenco, Bruno Martins, Charles Gambetta, Hilo Carriel, Kira Omelchenko, Marcelo de Jesus, and Silvio Viegas.

-His academic interests include research on famed Portuguese composers Berta Alves de Sousa and Frederico de Freitas, being responsible for the critical edition and publishing of works by both composers.
+Bernardo complements his artistic career with research on famed Portuguese composers Berta Alves de Sousa and Frederico de Freitas, being responsible for the critical edition and publishing of works by both composers.
 His main object of research now incides on the music for piano by Portuguese composer Ruy Coelho.
-Bernardo gave masterclasses in several music schools and universities in Brazil.
+Bernardo gave masterclasses in several universities and music schools in Portugal and Brazil.

-Bernardo Santos is an avid chamber musician, having studied with Antonio Chagas Rosa, Eugene Asti and Martino Tirimo and collaborated with artists such as André Lacerda, David Wyn Lloyd, Diana Rodriguez Vivas, Diego Caetano, Liana Branscome, Svetlana Rudenko and Belem Quartet from Brazil.
-Bernardo also participated in the project “Curtas” of the composer and guitarist Israel Costa Pereira, having recorded a CD for this project.
+Bernardo Santos is an avid chamber musician, having studied with Antonio Chagas Rosa, Eugene Asti and Martino Tirimo.
+Bernardo collaborated with artists such as André Lacerda, David Wyn Lloyd, Diana Rodriguez Vivas, Diego Caetano, Liana Branscome, Olga Argo, Svetlana Rudenko and Belem Quartet from Brazil.
+Bernardo has also participated in the project “Curtas” of the composer and guitarist Israel Costa Pereira, having recorded a CD for this project.
 During the summer of 2020, Bernardo Santos recorded, alongside David Lloyd, the complete works for violin and piano of Edvard Grieg for Da Vinci Publishing, based in Japan.